marcduiker/azure-functions-university/lessons/cosmosdb.md

 > 🔎 **Observation** - If you have done the other functions that are part of this lesson, you should also see that the Cosmos DB trigger function gets executed and a new item is added at the teamplayers container.
 If you want to deploy this function to your Azure Subscription, just follow the steps at the Deploying section.

-If you want to take a look at the code of this lesson, here is the link to the repository.
+If you want to take a look at the code of this lesson, here is the [source code](../src/AzureFunctions.Cosmos) of the full lesson.

 The official documentation about dependency injection in Azure Functions is at this [link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection), if you want to read more about how to use it in many more scenarios with Azure Functions.

+## 7. Homework

+Deploy all the functions to your Azure Subscription and test them in the Azure Cloud.
-## More info
+## 8. More info

 For more info about Cosmos DB and bindings for Azure Functions have a look at the official [Azure Cosmos DB Bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2) documentation.